Camille Paglia: Early life

+Personal life

 For more than a decade, Paglia was the partner of artist Alison Maddex.
 Paglia legally adopted Maddex's son, who was born in 2002.
 In 2007, the couple separated but remained "harmonious co-parents", in the words of Paglia, who lived 2 mi apart.

 Paglia is an atheist, and has stated she has "a very spiritual mystic view of the universe".
 She has expressed interest in astrology and has written about it in several of her works, including Sexual Personae: "I'm an astrologer – people don't mention this!
 I mean, everyone's attacked me for everything else.
 I mean, I'm an astrologer – it's right in my book.
 I endorse astrology.
 I believe in astrology.
 Will someone attack me for that?
 No!"
+Despite her atheism in her adulthood, Paglia was Catholic until a run-in with the nuns at her school in her teen years, during which she challenged them about why God could not forgive Satan and subsequently left the faith.